-We know that when our staff, volunteers, board members, and families come together, we are a powerful force to advocate for change.
-Together, we can impact legislation that improves the lives of the people we serve as well as the broader disability community.
+We know that when our staff, volunteers, board members, families, and community partners come together, we are a powerful force to advocate for change.
+Together, we can impact legislation that improves the lives of the people we support, as well as the broader disability community.

-Hammer’s advocacy efforts aim to bring together our main stakeholder groups to support and bring change that improves the lives of the people we serve.
-Groups include families, friends, staff, volunteers, and self-advocates, who are the people served by Hammer.
-We all must advocate for individuals with disabilities, because each person has the right to receive quality services to live life to its fullest.
+Our advocacy efforts aim to bring together our main stakeholder groups (including self- advocates) to support and bring change that improves the lives of the people we support.
+We all must advocate for people with disabilities because they have the right to receive quality services to maintain their dignity to live their best life.

 Self-Advocacy: Zaimah’s Story

 This is the story of Zaimah, who lives in Plymouth, MN in a Hammer Residence apartment building.